Widevine: Client support

 Widevine is included in most major web browsers, including Google Chrome.
 Derivatives of Chromium, including Microsoft Edge, Vivaldi, and Opera, also implement Widevine.
 Since June 2016, Firefox has supported Widevine directly in an effort to remove NPAPI support.
 In addition, Widevine is supported on Android and iOS.
-Streaming services utilizing Widevine include Netflix, Disney+, Amazon Prime Video, HBO Max, Hulu, Paramount+, and Discovery+.
+Streaming services utilizing Widevine include Netflix, Disney+, Amazon Prime Video, Max, Hulu, Paramount+, and Discovery+.
 Since Android 5, the version of Google Chrome used in Android supports Widevine.
 In February 2021, Firefox for Android added Widevine.

 In Android, Widevine is implemented through a hardware abstraction layer (HAL) module plugin.
 The Widevine library on Android translates Android DRM API calls to Widevine CDM ones, and its role varies depending on the security level implemented; in Widevine L1, the Widevine library acts as a proxy for the TEE, while in L3, the library contains the obfuscated CDM.
 Additionally, the library liboemcrypto.so marshals and unmarshals requests to the Widevine trustlet for Widevine L1 through a specialized TEE driver, such as QSEEComAPI.so for Qualcomm Secure Execution Environment (QSEE).

 iOS does not natively support DASH or CENC.
 To work around this limitation, Widevine transmuxes DASH to HLS; the Universal DASH Transmuxer (UDT) parses the DASH manifest using an XML parser, such as libxml2.
 The UDT then creates an HLS playlist.

+On May 31, 2021, support for 32-bit Linux was stopped, and DRM-protected content cannot be played on this platform.

 Security

 Widevine has been exploited multiple times.
 Researchers at Ben-Gurion University of the Negev discovered a vulnerability in Widevine in June 2016; the vulnerability allowed users to obtain a decrypted version of protected content in cache.

 In January 2019, security researcher David Buchanan claimed to have broken Widevine L3 through a differential fault analysis attack in Widevine's white-box implementation of AES-128, allowing Buchanan to retrieve the original key used to encrypt a stream.
 The MPEG-CENC stream could then be decrypted using ffmpeg.
 A similar vulnerability was exploited in October 2020.

+In 2021, the Android version of Widevine L3 was reverse engineered and broken by security researchers.
+The same year, Qi Zhao presented the first attack breaking Widevine L1 in Android by recovering the L1 keybox.

+Criticism

+In 2019, a developer tried to bundle Widevine in an Electron/Chromium-based application for video playing and did not get any response from Google after asking for a license agreement, effectively blocking DRM usage in the project.
+He later got the reply:

+The same has happened to other Electron projects.
+Widevine does support Electron and Electron projects through a third-party integrator.